Which narrative presented by Douglas Elliott and

 2009 - Phillip Anderson, Nolan McCarty, and Christine Richard (the "crisis" which began with the collapse of the subprime market ended at some point in 2009)

-2010 - Fred Foldvary, Johan Lybeck, and Christopher Thornberg
+2010 - Fred Foldvary, Johan Lybeck, Christopher Thornberg, and Richard Vague

 2011 - Larry Allen ("economic" crisis is still on going)

 or, I believe the Global Financial Crisis is ongoing and will end in the year